 For printers working with ‘liquid’ inks – flexo, gravure and screen – ink dispensing is a fast, efficient and reliable way of creating a brand’s unique ‘spot colours’.

 Many brand owners depend on unique colours to build a recognizable package and strong brand identity.
 Packaging suppliers can buy these colours ready-mixed from the ink supplier, or can produce these themselves by mixing different colours.

 When using flexo, gravure and screen printing processes, spot colours are a reliable way of reproducing unique colours smoothly.
-Spot colours are produced by blending various shades to get the desired colour and are relatively easy to correct.
+Spot colours, or Pantone colours, are produced by blending various shades to get the desired colour and are relatively easy to correct.
 A separate printing unit is needed to print each spot colour.